Which would be, the beginning of a whole other magical girl tale...

 - Gallows Humor: While bantering with Mami, Kirika praises Mami's endurance.
 Mami claims she's so proud, she'll repeat that to all her friends at teatime.
 Mami is, at the time, losing hope of survival and has no way of getting back-up.

 - Gambit Roulette: Oriko began the magical girl killings and tricked Yuma into contracting to distract Kyubey from Madoka and to ensure Madoka would be placed in a position where she would get killed.
 Kyubey eventually sees through it.

-- Guest Star Party Member: In Madoka Online players had the chance to get an Oriko, a Yuma, and a Kirika in their team.
+- Guest-Star Party Member: In Puella Magi Madoka Magica Online, players had the chance to get an Oriko, a Yuma, and a Kirika in their team.

-- Idiosyncratic Chapter Naming: As with Madoka, all chapters are named after a line said in them.
+- As with Madoka Magica, all Oriko Magica chapters are named after a line said in them.

 - Imagine Spot: Kirika has a few of these featuring Oriko in Noisy Citrine.

 - Insistent Terminology: Kirika's Berserk Button is people referring to her feelings for Oriko as a "crush" rather than "love."

 - Karmic Death: Yuma reveals that she was constantly abused by her mother.
 In a brief flashback, it is shown that Yuma's mother is killed by a witch, and it was neither fast nor painless.

 - Kick the Son of a Bitch: The first time we see Yuma's mother being eaten by an unseen witch, it's one of the most horrific, stomach-churning things to yet happen in the franchise.
 A few pages later, we learn what she was actually like, and people wish they could high-five said witch.

 - Male Gaze: A few times, often at the expense of correct anatomy.
 This lessens somewhat in Extra Story and Sadness Prayer, but still pops up on occasion.